How to Remove Solid Color Deck Stain or Paint (2026 Guide) 4.9/5 (13)

-How To Remove a Solid Color Deck Stain or Paint 4.9/5 (7)
+Quick Answer: How to Remove a Solid Color Deck Stain or Paint

 Solid (Opaque) deck stains are not transparent and will cover the wood fully, masking the wood grain.
 Once applied, a solid color deck stain or paint will film on top of the wood, and because of this, they can be prone to peeling over time.

-One question we get often here at DeckStainHelp.com is how to remove a solid color deck stain or paint back down to the natural grain of the wood.
-There are a couple of options that will work for full removal.
+A common question I get at DeckStainHelp.com is how to remove a solid-color deck stain or paint to reveal the wood’s natural grain, making it possible to apply a penetrating semi-transparent stain.
+Fortunately, there are a couple of effective options for achieving full removal.

 RAD PaintStrip Test Board